nabbi/pan-ts-agent-discovery/README.md

 Changes are committed and pushed to defined template stacks

-## inc/config.tcl
+## configuration

 Create your local [inc/config.tcl](src/inc/config.example.tcl) file.

 ## crontab

-I run the discovery hourly and purge daily (after the overnight server reboot maintence window)
+I run the [crontab](contab) discovery hourly and purge daily (after the overnight server reboot maintenance window).

+Use the provided [logrotate](logrotate) to manage the logs files this generates.

 ##  Install